junxit/us-congress-bills-109/metadata.md

 - 2005-07-28 — Introduced in House
 - 2005-07-28 — Introduced in House
 - 2005-07-28 — Referred to the House Committee on Resources.
+- 2006-08-08 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7663-7664)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3606.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Gohmert moved to suspend the rules and pass the bill.
+- 2006-09-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7664)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7664)